-Dry mounting baryta fibre based prints for framing and exhibiting
+Dry mounting fiber-based photographic prints for framing and exhibiting

 As far as archival qualities are concerned this method is still used by some of the best and most collected photographers around the world.
-I have seen reports of archival tests showing comparing print degradation with time of dry mounted prints to unmounted.
+I have seen reports of archival tests comparing print degradation over time of dry-mounted prints versus unmounted photographic prints.

 Mount boards should be 100% cotton rag avoiding all wood pulp.
 Wood pulp contains tannins which are acidic and therefore harmful to silver metal.

 Sometimes I get asked about the procedure for dry mounting baryta fibre-based prints so here are some sequenced images.
 Click on the images for step-by-step descriptions.